5 Things About GRE Scores for ISB

-In this blog, we will look at a few factors that you need to consider while deciding between which test to take to apply to ISB.
+In this blog, we will look at a few factors that you need to consider while deciding on which test to take to apply to ISB.

-1) Why did ISB suddenly start taking GRE scores?
+1) Why did ISB Start Taking GRE Scores?

 TL;DR response: Because it wants to increase the applicant pool.

 Seriously!
 Why did ISB start taking GRE?
 Why suddenly in 2016?
 The answer to this lies in what has been happening at ISB over the last many years.
 In 2006, if you graduated from ISB, it meant you studied in the Hyderabad campus, and graduated in a batch that had a strength of 345.